jymcheong/sftp/README.md

 So let's say the syslog server is 192.168.0.129, use the new image:

 `docker run --log-driver syslog --log-opt syslog-address=tcp://192.168.0.129:5514 -v /Users/jymcheong/1waySFTP/logs:/home/foo/upload -p 3333:22 -d YOURTAG foo:pass:1001`

+## Limitations
+With Alpine rsyslog, somehow behaved differently from Ubuntu rsyslog.
+The sftp events are not received by the remote syslog listener.
+If I add a rsyslog forwarding as with the next section, only sftp events are sent out.

 ## For Ubuntu-Jessie (ie. original tomstockton's stuff)
 Just add forwarding: